nerc-project/terraform-nerc/README.md

 6. Initalize Terraform in the repo with `terraform init`.

-7. See what changes Terraform wants to make to your infrastructure with `terraform plan --var-file=example.tfvars`.
+7. See what changes Terraform wants to make to your infrastructure with `terraform plan -var-file="example.tfvars"`.

-8. Apply the changes with `terraform apply --var-file=example.tfvars`.
+8. Apply the changes with `terraform apply -var-file="example.tfvars"`.

 9. The terminal will show the Floating IP(s) of the newly creted instance(s).
 Try to SSH into it using `ssh ubuntu@<Floating_IP> -i ~/.ssh/your-private-key-pair-name`.

 10. Go to the [NERC's OpenStack dashboard](https://stack.nerc.mghpcc.org) to review your newly provisioned resources.

-11. Clean up all resources using `terraform destroy --var-file=example.tfvars`.
+11. Clean up all resources using `terraform destroy -var-file="example.tfvars"`.

 ## How to get Credential to connect NERC's OpenStack